digital-asset/daml/triggers/service/auth/src/main/scala/com/daml/oauth/middleware/README.md

   - Provide an Identifier (`https://daml.com/ledger-api`).
   - Select Signing Algorithm of `RS256`.
   - Allow offline access to enable refresh token generation.
+    This allows the OAuth2 client, i.e. the auth middleware, to request access through a refresh token when the resource owner, i.e. the user, is offline.
 * Create a new native application.
   - Provide a name (`ex-daml-auth-middleware`).
   - Select the authorized API (`ex-daml-api`).